May's top advisers quit after shock UK vote

 London (CNN)British Prime Minister Theresa May appears to have begun a purge in her party after shock election results stripped the Conservatives of their commanding majority in Parliament.

-Her co-chiefs of staff Nick Timothy and Fiona Hill announced their resignations Saturday.
-Timothy conceded in a statement that he had failed to carry out an effective election campaign, while the British Press Agency reported Hill was stepping down.
+Her co-chiefs of staff Nick Timothy and Fiona Hill announced their resignations Saturday on the Conservative Home political blog.
+Timothy conceded in a statement that he had failed to carry out an effective election campaign, while Hill made no mention of her performance.

 May suffered a humiliating blow as the "snap election" Thursday spectacularly backfired.
 She had called the vote three years earlier than required by law, with the aim of sweeping an even greater majority for her party before Brexit talks in nine days to take the country out of the European Union.